rich808/auto_envision/README.md

 Can there be a simple step to condense multiple steps into 1 step for the car owner to get a worth range for his/her car?

+According to Autotrader, mobile device usage for car research has surpass 53% and has been on increasing trend since 2015.

+This rises my third question:

+Are there ways to ultiize mobile device to allow car buyers and car sellers to do car reserach whenever/whereever they spotted a car they like?

 The answer to these questions, Auto-enVision.

 ## What is Auto-enVision?
-Auto-enVision is a car model recognition tool that uses image.
-After an car image is uploaded, it returns relevent information about the car, such as make/make, year, trim/MSRP, specifications and used value.
+Auto-enVision is a car model recognition tool.
+After a car image is uploaded, it returns relevent information about the car, such as make/make, year, trim/MSRP, specifications and used value.

-If you are a car buyer, this will help filter information to the generation model of the image.
+If you are a car buyer, this will help filter information to the generation model in the image.
 This enables you to do car ressearch whenever or whenever you see a car.
 For example, if you are on a street and spotted a car that appeals to you, you can use Auto-enVision.
 If you are a car seller, you can upload an image of your car to Auto-enVision to quickly get the current worth range in the used market.

 Pros: